santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ## DESCRIPTION

-PowerShell function that overcomes the limitation that the built-in cmdlet `Compress-Archive` has:
+PowerShell cmdlet that overcomes the limitation that the built-in cmdlet `Compress-Archive` has:

 > The `Compress-Archive` cmdlet uses the Microsoft .NET API [`System.IO.Compression.ZipArchive`](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchive?view=net-6.0) to compress files.
 The maximum file size is 2 GB because there's a limitation of the underlying API.